Platinum Parent Resources

 Achievement Prep’s Mental Health Clinicians have also put together a list of resources for parents to support their scholar(s) from home:

 Because we believe our Platinum Parents are our greatest resources, we want every parent to be informed about the state of our schools.
-Please see the 2013-2014 and 2014-15 Annual Reports for information about Achievement Prep policies, staff, and success.
-Please see the 2015 School Performance Report from the Public Charter School Board for information about school characteristics and scholar performance.
+Please see the 2016-17 and 2017-18 Annual Reports for information about Achievement Prep policies, staff, and success.
+Please see the 2018 Elementary and 2018 Middle School Performance Report from the Public Charter School Board for information about school characteristics and scholar performance.